cjdoris/UnsafePointers.jl/README.md

 This package exports one type, `UnsafePtr{T}`, which behaves identically to a regular `Ptr{T}` but has some convenient (but unsafe) pointer access semantics.

+Useful for example for accessing or modifying data exposed by C interfaces through pointers.

 ## Install

 ```